 Travel and Preparation, Arrival and Departure

 Programme participants are responsible for making their own travel arrangements and for obtaining their own visas.
-The organiser will provide participants with a letter of admission from the University of Bergen.
-This letter is required for visa application.

 Neither the University of Bergen Faculty of Law nor the student's home university will be responsible for personal injury, illness, or property damage or loss.
 Participants must purchase health insurance valid for the duration of their stay, and may also wish to consider an insurance for lost or damaged luggage, and trip cancellation insurance.

-Successfull completion of the course is dependent on sufficent attendance.
 Attendance of lectures and excursions which are part of the programme is mandatory.
 An up to 25 % deviation from the general rule of 100 % attendance can be accepted.

 In case a student who attended the 2018 0-credits version wishes to attend the programme again to earn ECTS credits, attendance of lectures and excursions in 2018 does not count towards later versions of the course.
 This is due to the key role Norwegian students have in the implementation of the programme, acting as hosts for the international students.